RealHarshThakur/nix-lima/README.md

 ```

 ### Start the VM
+* Copy the `nix.yaml` file locally from the repo.

+* Launch the VM.
 This can take a minute or two.
 ```
-limactl delete -f default && limactl start --name=default x86.yaml
+limactl delete -f default && limactl start --name=default nix.yaml
 ```

 ### Connect Docker CLI to VM